 Inaccurate or out-of-date knowledge

-Your knowledge base must be regularly updated to cull inaccurate and out-of-date data.
-Incorrect information is especially problematic if your staff shares knowledge with your customers.
-Customers will lose trust in your company, employees will lose faith in your system.
+Any system requires regular maintenance.
+You must regularly update to cull inaccurate and out-of-date data.
+Incorrect information is especially problematic if your agents share knowledge with your customers.
+If customers are given incorrect information, they will lose trust in your company.
+Worse, your employees will lose faith in your system.

-Employees can help keep knowledge up to date, as well as the KM technology that flags articles and other content types that aren’t helping customers.
+To resolve out-of-date knowledge, you can task your employees with keeping all documents up to date — or you could rely on KM technology that flags articles and other content types that aren’t helping your customers.

 Step 3